-COMBINES &
+COMBINES & CLEANLINESS AND DURABILITY &

-CLEANLINESS AND DURABILITY & AND "IT WILL NOT RUB OFF."
+AND "IT WILL NOT RUB OFF."

--ANYONE CAN BRUSH IT ON NO ONE CAN RUB IT OFF!
+ANYONE CAN BRUSH IT ON NO ONE CAN RUB IT OFF?

-Plastico is a pure, permanent and porous wall coating, and does not require taking off to renew as do all kalsomines.
-It is a dry powder, ready for use by adding water (the latest make is used in cold water) and can be easily brushed on by any one.
-Made in white and twelve fashionable tints, of of For full particulars and sample card ask & &
+lutico is a pure, permanent and porous wall coating, and does not require king off to renew as do all kalsomines.
+It is a dry powder, ready for use adding water (the latest make is used in cold water) and can be easily ushed on by any one.
+'Made in white and twelve fashionable tints. & or full particulars and sample card ask &